Diabetes in Primary Care GP5100

-Online distance learning starts mid September
+On-line distance learning Unit starts 19th September 2020

-Assessment: Total Marks 200, Continuous Assessment 200 marks (Online discussion board participation 100 marks, E-activities/short written submissions 20 marks.
-Essay 2500-3500 words 80 marks.).
+Assessment: Total Marks 200, Continuous Assessment 200 marks (On-line discussion board participation 100 marks, E-activities/short written submissions 20 marks.
+Essay 2500-3500 words 80 marks.)

 The Department of General Practice Continuing Professional Development modules are designed for General Practitioners and Practice Nurses working in primary care.
 Admission to the module(s) will be subject to internal university approval processes on the recommendation of the Head of the Department of General Practice.